juhwano/juhwano/README.md

 ----
 ### Summary.

-I have three years of experience as a backend engineer with expertise in Node.js, Java, and SQL.
-I am passionate about optimizing backend applications and developing scalable, flexible systems.
-I have successfully led projects to enhance performance and streamline batch processing.
+I am a backend engineer with 2 years of experience, working with Node.js, MongoDB, and AWS.
+I mainly optimize applications and develop scalable and flexible systems.
+I also stay motivated for technical growth by constantly working on side projects.
+I am driven by three values: professionalism as a developer, efficient communication, and constant motivation for growth.
+By doing so, I will contribute to the success of the business.

 ----
 ### Skills.